fvaleri/strimzi-debugging/sessions/001/README.md

 # Example: deploy a Kafka cluster on localhost

-In this example, we deploy a Kafka cluster on a local machine.
+In this example, we deploy a Kafka cluster on localhost.
 This is useful for quick tests where a multi node cluster is not required.
 We use the latest upstream Kafka release because the downstream release is just a rebuild with few additional and optional plugins.